Proposed new notifications process: registered medicines

 For registered non-prescription medicines (OTC and registered complementary medicines), these came into effect from 1 July 2017.

-Notifications to prescription medicines (biological medicines and chemical entities) will commence once further development of the new e-form for minor variation applications allows automated electronic processing of these variation types (before 1 January 2018).
+Notifications to prescription medicines (biological medicines and chemical entities) will commence once the new e-form for minor variation applications allows automated electronic processing of these variation types (planned from 4 December 2017).

 Additional set of notifications

 Since 1 July 2017, additional changes that could be processed as notifications have been proposed for both prescription and non-prescription medicines.
 These need to be included in the Regulations before they can be implemented.

 Further information and guidance on variations to registered medicines is available at: